Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 !!! tip

-    For most users, leaving this setting in default mode (long travel) will have sufficient force for all scenarions.
-This yields the maximum software confiuration flexibility in the terms of travel range.
+    For most users, leaving this setting in default mode (high force & less travel) will be sufficient for all scenarions.

 ![](assets/changing%20force%20range.png)